Accounts | Insights

 The Accounts page

-- Administration menu: Access Pathfinder administration pages if you are assigned as an administrator.
+- Navigation menu: Access BeyondTrust apps and their menus, and Pathfinder administration pages if you are assigned as an administrator.

-- Header: Select a tenant or Administration from the menu, manage your profile, and change the display theme.
+- Header: Select a site or Administration from the menu, manage your profile, and change the display theme.

-- Filters: Select a filter to refine your results.
+- Controls: Click Controls to expand and set filters to narrow your results.
 Click Reset Filters to remove all filters from your results.
-Click Add Filter to create a filter.

-Direct Privilege: Enter or select a Direct Privilege.
+Direct Privilege: Enter or select a Direct Privilege value.
 Direct privileges are the inherent rights of an account.

-True Privilege: Enter or select a True Privilege.
+True Privilege: Enter or select a True Privilege value.
 True Privilege is the full scope of access an account could potentially gain.
-A True Privilege score shows what detections and recommendations put highly privileged accounts at risk.

-Labels: Enter or select a label name in the Labels list.
-Filters include Brute force ongoing, Disabled, Dormant, Human, Human daily driver, and Password Safe managed.
+Label: Enter or select a label name in the Labels list.

 State: Select Activated or Deactivated in the State list.